Visionstate (CVE:VIS) Shares Down 20% – Here’s What Happened

-Visionstate Corp.
-(CVE:VIS – Get Free Report) fell 20% during mid-day trading on Friday .
+Shares of Visionstate Corp.
+(CVE:VIS – Get Free Report) dropped 20% during mid-day trading on Friday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-446,000 shares traded hands during mid-day trading, an increase of 54% from the average session volume of 289,219 shares.
+Approximately 446,000 shares traded hands during mid-day trading, an increase of 54% from the average daily volume of 289,219 shares.
 The stock had previously closed at C$0.03.

 About Visionstate